 To participate you should have sufficient riding skills and experiences to operate a motorcycle with basic proficiency.
 You must provide proof of license and insurance.
 Additionally your motorcycle must pass a T-CLOCS inspection.
-If for any reason your motorcycle does not pass the inspection MTII can provide a training motorcycle for use.
+If for any reason your motorcycle does not pass the inspection a training motorcycle can be provided.

 The UBBRC consists of 9 riding exercises, the following are examples of some of the exercises you'll ride:

 The exercise uses a similar path of travel as Basic Bike Bonding RiderCourse, but stop points are added for stopping in a straight line and stopping in a turn.

 This exercise uses three circles with differing radii.
 Riders choose a circle, riding clockwise or counter-clockwise, through a weave.
 The challenge increases as riders gain confidence to ride the smaller circle.

 The Switchbacks challenge a rider's low-speed maneuvering skill and help them bond with their motorcycle.
 "Snap Steering" is introduced as quickly turning the handlebars to a point at or near the steering lock limit.
 The path is referred to as a teardrop to help negotiate the exercise.

 An exciting, yet challenging exercise, consisting of a circuit of slaloms and circles of progressively decreasing sizes.